Glossary

 Addressable

-The room temperature or the temperature of the air surrounding equipment under consideration.
+The room temperature or the temperature of the air surrounding the equipment under consideration.

 B